davelowe/cookiecutter-django/README.md

 Cookiecutter: Django
 ====================

 My personal Cookiecutter mold for Django.
-It will grow soon as I incorporate things like django-configurations.

 It currently requires the development version of cookiecutter.

 Project Setup
 -------------